A few things that make a volunteer exchange feel safe and fair

 1. Do thorough background checks

-Look deeper than basic info.
+Look deeper than basic information.
 Hosts often share a website and social profiles (Facebook, Instagram, sometimes YouTube).
 Review them carefully to understand the place, the people, and the expectations.
-If there is no website or social presence at all, take the extra step in section 3 and ask for a video call before committing.
+If there is no website or social presence at all, take the extra step in section 2 and ask for a video call before committing.

 Start with a video call.
 It gives you a better sense of the person and the place than text alone.